A running shoe for bad knees absorbs the often extreme shocks created while running.

 7. New Balance Men’s 1080v9 Fresh Foam

-Like its sibling the Women’s W890V5, the Men’s 1080v9 is an animal when it comes to absorbing the forces produced by running.
-They also happen to be attractive, rugged and light.
-So they won’t be a drag on long runs, despite the oversized sole.
+The Men’s 1080v9 is an animal when it comes to absorbing the forces produced by running.
+They also happen to be attractive, rugged, and light.
 The thing that kept them from rising higher on our list is the lack of cushioning around the collar.

 What we like: This is a reasonably priced running shoe that’s handsome and well-cushioned.
-Inside it’s every bit the equal of the W890V5 we just looked at.
-While outside it’s fitted with even more cushioning, apparently to accommodate men who are typically heavier than women.
+It’s fitted with extra cushioning to accommodate men, who are typically heavier than women.

 Flaws: There’s no padding around the collar of the shoe.
 Not sure what the thinking was there.
 That and they’re pretty expensive.